 Perhaps the most important goal for any UX design is clarity.
 A user logs in or adds something to their cart without thinking too much about how they’re doing it.
-They breezily get the job done on a digital platform, be it your app or your intranet.
+They just get the job done be it on your app or your intranet.

 If you don’t understand your content — what it says, where it lives, how to find it — your users won’t either.

-Before you can begin to think about UX design, you need to grab your content and shake some logic into it.
+Before you can begin to think about UX design, grab your content and shake some logic into it.
 You’ve got to lay it all out and put it back together in an order that makes life easy for users.

 Especially important when you start to break down the purpose of each page on your platform.

 Think about each stage in a user’s journey, whether they’re navigating somewhere or completing a task.
-Figure out what needs to be shown, at what point.
+Figure out what needs to be shown and at what point.

 For consistency’s sake use templates, so if there are multiple publishers on your platform, the UX design is automatic and they can’t go rogue.
 This, significantly, establishes familiarity which is an essential part of clarity.